 Valid/permanent address If an author has moved since the work described in the article was done, or was visiting at the time, a 'Present address' (or 'Permanent address') may be indicated as a footnote.
 The address at which the author actually did the work must be retained as the main, affiliation address.
 Superscript Arabic numerals are used for such footnotes.

-A concise and factual abstract is required in English (250 characters each) where the author states briefly the purpose of the research, principal results and major conclusions.
+A concise and factual abstract is required in Polish and English (250 characters each) where the author states briefly the purpose of the research, principal results and major conclusions.
 An should be so designed that it can be presented separately.
 Avoid references, but if essential, then cite the author(s) and year(s).
 Non-standard or uncommon abbreviations can be used, but must be defined at their first mention.

 For original articles only, it is necessary for the abstract to be divided into five sections: